VallariAg/Blog/content/blog/scopeInJS/index.md

 JavaScript engine compiles JavaScript to optimized machine code before execution.
 It is responsible for start-to-finish compilation and execution.
 It is compiler's job to parse and generate code for Engine to execute later.
 And it's Scope job to collect and maintain a lookup of all variables defined, and their rules of accessibility.

 Let's see how `var a = 2;` is compiled.
 Encountering `var a`, Compiler asks Scope about existance of a variable `a` in that particular Scope collection.
-Scope says it exists, compiler ignores `var a`.
-Scope says it doesn't exist, compiler creates a varible `a` in that scope collection.
-Compile produces code for Engine to execute later.
+If Scope says it exists, compiler ignores `var a` (i.e. initialising a variable).
+Otherwise, if Scope says it doesn't exist, compiler creates a varible `a` in that scope collection.
+Then Compiler produces code for Engine to execute later.
 Engine sees `a = 2` and asks Scope if `a` exists.
-Scope says yes, Engine assigns value to `a`.
-IF Scope said no, that no such variable was introduced by compiler, Engine asks Scope to look in it's nested loops.
+Scope says yes, Engine assigns value `2` to `a`. *If* Scope said no, that no such variable was introduced by compiler, Engine asks Scope to look in it's nested loops.

 So, there are two kinds of look-ups.
 One, that Compiler asks Scope to look/create a variable.
 Another, where Engine asks Scope to return value of variable.

 These are usually, on either side of `=`, the *assignment operator*.
-The right hand side (RHS) is usually the look-up for Engine, and left hand side (LHS) is usually the look-up for Compiler.
+The right hand side (RHS) is usually the look-up for Engine to asking for variable's values, and left hand side (LHS) is usually the look-up for Compiler to create variables.
 For example `var a = b + c`, compiler asks for a RHS look-up and makes the variable `a` (if it existed then it ignores it).
 After compilation, the Engine asks for a LHS look-up, Scope finds values of `b` and `c`, Engine adds the values and then assigns value to `a`.

-#### Looking in nested loops
+### Nested loops
 ```js
 var b = 2;
 function foo(c) {